- Speech, Language, and Hearing Sciences

-Speech-language pathologists (SLP's) assess and treat persons with communication disorders, involving disorders of speech, language, and/or hearing.
+Speech-language pathologists (SLP's) assess and treat persons with communication disorders involving speech, language, and/or hearing.
 They work in a variety of settings, including hospitals, schools, rehabilitation centers, community clinics, and private practice.
-Students choose this growing field because they are strong communicators who seek a rewarding, well-paying profession in which they can help others.
-SLP's have the opportunity to work with a variety of age-groups in a wide range of work settings.

 Why choose to become an SLP?

 Students choose this profession because they are strong communicators who seek a rewarding, well-paying profession in which they can help others.
 SLP’s have the opportunity to work with a variety of age-groups in a wide range of work settings.
-The job market is excellent.
+The job market is excellent, and there is an increasing need for a more culturally diverse workforce to better treat and relate to the changing population of people with communication disorders.
 Graduates easily find work in schools, hospitals, clinics, rehabilitation centers, and private practice.
 They are also professional researchers in the areas of normal communication development as well as disorders.

 How do I become an SLP?

 A Master's Degree is required to become a licensed Speech-Language Pathologist.
 The Cal State East Bay Department of Speech, Language, and Hearing Sciences (SLHS) offers both the Bachelors and Master's Degree in speech pathology.
 The graduate program in speech pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 Graduate students complete extensive clinical training including two off-campus internships.
 Graduates of the M.S. program are prepared to apply for California state licensure, the ASHA Certificate of Clinical Competence, and the California Teacher’s Commission Speech-Language Pathology Services credential.